Txiki Begiristain

 Aitor "Txiki" Begiristain Mujika (born 12 August 1964) is a Spanish former professional footballer who played as a left winger or forward.

 He was best known for his spells at Real Sociedad and Barcelona, winning eight major titles with the latter, including four La Liga championships and the 1992 European Cup.
+He represented the Spain national team in one World Cup and one European Championship.

-Begiristain represented the Spain national team in one World Cup and one European Championship.
-He worked as a director of football after retiring, spending seven years at Barcelona and 13 at Premier League club Manchester City.
+Begiristain worked as a director of football after retiring, spending seven years at Barcelona and 13 at Premier League club Manchester City.

 Club career

 Real Sociedad

 Born in Olaberria, Gipuzkoa, Basque Country, Begiristain began his professional career with Real Sociedad in 1982 at the age of 18, being immediately cast into the first-team's setup.
 After 16 La Liga games in his first season, he became an essential member of the side that was coached by John Toshack, also including Luis Arconada, Roberto López Ufarte, José Mari Bakero and Luis López Rekarte; the highlights of his career at Real included scoring the second goal in the 1987 Copa del Rey final against Atlético Madrid, which was eventually won on penalties after the 2–2 draw.

 In the 1987–88 campaign, Begiristain helped his team to finish runners-up in both league and cup, with Real Madrid winning the former and Barcelona claiming the latter.
 Within a month he, along with Bakero and López Rekarte, signed for the Catalan club.